ChrisMaherLab/SV-Hotspot/README.md

 # where "env" is the name of the conda environment you created.

-# Please note to run the tool, the "annotations" directory should be at the same location of sv-hotspot.pl.
+# Please note that the "annotations" directory should be at the same location of sv-hotspot.pl.
-# This can be done by creating a soft link to the directory using the following command:
+# This can be done by creating a symbolic link to the directory using the following command:

 ln -s /path/to/env/annotations